 If you have missing teeth, you may not be aware of the underlying damage that is happening to your gums and jaw bone.
 Over time, the bone associated with the missing teeth shrinks away in a process called resorption or disuse atrophy.
 In many cases, resorption takes away the anchoring bone necessary to properly place a dental implant.
-Luckily, advances in oral surgery technology has allowed for bone grafting to reconstruct the foundation for dental implants with a simple surgery with your when phentermine stops working, Dr. Elliott Ostro.
+Luckily, advances in oral surgery technology has allowed for bone grafting to reconstruct the foundation for dental implants with a simple surgery with your Midtown Center oral surgeon, Dr. Elliott Ostro.
 Bone grafting not only provides the quality and quantity of bone necessary to complete a dental implant procedure, but it can also restore the appearance of lips and cheeks, which may have been distorted during the jaw bone resorption.
 One of the main grafting techniques used by Dr. Ostro is sinus grafting.

 Learn more about bone grafting and dental implant surgery by visiting oral surgeon Dr. Elliott Ostro in Midtown Manhattan.